MediaMath/lambda-cron/README.md

 * **--delete-bucket**: Flag to indicate that the bucket must be deleted from S3 (optional)
 * **--aws-profile (-a)**: AWS profile to use from aws-cli (string) (optional)

+Note: To delete de bucket it must be empty.

 #### upload-tasks

 Upload tasks to S3 bucket to run with lambda-cron.
 It will sync the directory